The land will also support a working farm

 Using a similar architectural approach to the Alice Kryzan Library, the three-lab building is designed in a way to best support students, teachers and the study of science.
 The biology, chemistry and physics labs will be supplemented by an outdoor ‘flex’ space for student and teacher use.

-GEC successfully raised $230,000 USD to fund the design, construction and oversight of the Science Center.
-It is being built by HIBA Construction (as is the Library!).
+GEC successfully raised the funds to design, construct and oversee the building of the Science Center.
 We are incredibly grateful to all who boldly gave to this initiative to bring opportunity to girls’ lives.
 Thank you!
+The new students are passionate about the sciences and these new labs will help their dreams take flight.

 The lack of a road into the 1,000 acre campus was very problematic during the construction phase of the facilities.
 Lorries got stuck, materials couldn’t be delivered, workers were waylaid.
 The heavy and prolonged el Nino rains made it clear that a dependable road was needed to not only ensure the delivery of supplies (and people!) once the school was opened, but to ensure access and egress for safety and security.
 Demonstrative of the GEC model, we listened to our partners, listened to the community and collectively realized that putting in the road was no longer something that needed to be done in the future, it needed to be done now.